-In the event of a true Emergency, visit the nearest Emergency Facility.
+In the event of an Emergency while you are traveling, visit the nearest Emergency Facility.

-If you have an Emergency, the Plan pays Benefits for Covered Health Services, regardless of where you receive care.
+The Plan pays Benefits for Covered Health Services, billed as Emergency services, regardless of where you receive care.
 However, in some cases you may have to pay up front and file a claim to be reimbursed.
 Keep all your paperwork and follow the instructions for filing a claim below.

 For more information on Emergency Health Services Benefits, including the difference in Benefits for Emergency Health Services received in a Hospital, a Freestanding Emergency Department or a Freestanding Emergency Room, go to Section 5, Schedule of Benefits and Coverages under the heading Emergency Services, and Section 6, Details for Covered Health Services.
-For more information about potential Balance Billing related to Emergency Health Services, see the discussion of Allowable Amounts below in this Section 4.
-How the Plan Works.
+For more information about potential Balance Billing related to Emergency Health Services, see the discussion of Allowable Amounts below in this Section 4, How the Plan Works.